Here's how NFL Sunday games highlighted racial inequality in the US

 The Colts players chose to stand and lock arms on the sideline for the anthems.
 Indianapolis head coach Frank Reich elected to kneel during the song.
 The TV broadcast showed fans standing with their hands over their hearts.

 "Today our football team made a statement on behalf of the Black communities in our state of Indiana; but also on behalf of all Black communities from where our players and coaches call home," the Colts said in a statement.
 "Our intent is to bring attention to the issue of systemic racism and the injustice inherit therein.
-We also wanted to demonstrate a symbolic gesture of
+We also wanted to demonstrate a symbolic gesture of how we believe meaningful change happens